Table of Contents

 What happens if I ignore their letters?

 Ignoring letters from The Moorcroft Group can lead to serious financial consequences and should be avoided if at all possible.
 If you ignore their letters, they can take legal action against you and send bailiffs around to your property.
-This could result in additional costs and fees that you will be liable to pay.
+This could result in additional costs and fees you will be liable to pay.
 It is therefore important to take action and speak to them as soon as possible if you can’t keep up with payments.

 Who does Moorcroft Group collect debt for?